neobytes-project/neobytes-mnemonic/README.md

 ## Contributing

-See [CONTRIBUTING.md](https://github.com/dashpay/bitcore-dash/blob/master/CONTRIBUTING.md) on the main bitcore-dash repo for information about how to contribute.
+See [CONTRIBUTING.md](https://github.com/neobytes-project/bitcore-neobytes/blob/master/CONTRIBUTING.md) on the main bitcore-neobytes repo for information about how to contribute.

 ## License